-If you have missing teeth, a Frisco dentist can fill in those gaps by inserting dental bridges.
+If you have missing teeth, a Frisco dentist can fill in those gaps with a dental bridge.
 The bridge is essentially a false tooth, also known as a pontic.
 The teeth on either side of your gap hold the false tooth permanently in place.
 A dental bridge may consist of gold, porcelain, or some other durable material.
 The bridge’s outer surface is supposed to blend in with the natural teeth on either side of the gap.
 For more information about this dental appliance, reach out to Frisco Dental today at 972.335.2201.

 Types of Dental Bridges

-There are four main types of dental bridges in Frisco, TX that we offer, including:
+There are four main types of dental bridges that we offer at Frisco Dental, including:

 A conventional dental bridge contains a false tooth or group of teeth that are stabilized by dental crowns.
 We secure the crown to your existing teeth.
-If you have teeth on either side of a single gap, then a traditional dental bridge maybe your best option.
+If you have teeth on either side of a single gap, then a traditional dental bridge could be your best option.

 The pontic in a cantilever dental bridge attaches to only one tooth on either side of the gap.
 A dentist uses cement to secure the pontic to the natural tooth.
 This may be the most straightforward approach to filling in a gap.

 Instead of using traditional crowns, a dentist will attach the pontic tooth to the natural teeth using a dental implant.
-This surgical procedure holds the bridge into position.
+This surgical procedure holds the bridge in position.
 Implant-supported dental bridges are perfect if you have more than one gap back to back.
-The only downside is that the procedure is more complicated and can take several months to complete.

 With so many possible solutions for filling in a gap, you may be wondering if you are a candidate for a dental bridge.
-A dental bridge provides several benefits, including:
+A dental bridge provides several benefits that include: